 - 1.)
 Application Fee.
-A \$ 5,000 non-refundable fee must accompany the application.
-The fee must be in the form of a cashier's or bank check, i.e., certified funds (no cash or personal checks accepted).
+A non-refundable fee (see Section I (D)(1)) must accompany the application.
 If the application fee is returned due to insufficient funds, the application will terminate.
 Regardless of the funding decision, the application fee is non-refundable. - 2.)
+Complete Application.
+The applicant must submit a complete application (see Section I (C)(1)) to AHFA. - 3.)
 Site Control.
 If the applicant does not already own the property for which funds are requested at the time of application, the applicant must have site control as evidenced by a purchase option.
-Because of regulations that impact the varying lengths of the approval process for each property and the significant risks to the applicant of failing to do so, AHFA strongly suggests that the applicant (i.) secure, at a minimum, a six-month purchase option with an option to renew for an additional six months and (ii.) obtain seller's written agreement not to disturb the site until all environmental issues have been cleared. - 3.)
+Because of regulations that impact the varying lengths of the approval process for each property and the significant risks to the applicant for failing to do so, AHFA strongly suggests that the applicant (i.) secure, at a minimum, a six-month purchase option with an option to renew for an additional six months and (ii.) obtain seller's written agreement not to disturb the site until all environmental issues have been cleared. - 4.)
 Proper Zoning.
 The applicant must provide evidence that the property owned (or to be owned) is properly zoned and consistent with the proposed project's use.
 AHFA does not consider the property zoned if final zoning (not plans and specifications for issuance of building permits) is contingent upon further city meetings, approvals and/or advertisement.
-Evidence must be in the form of a signed statement from the local jurisdiction where the property is located.
+Evidence must be in the form of a signed statement from the local jurisdiction where the property is located. - 5.)
+Market Study.
+The applicant must provide a market study conducted by an independent third-party market analyst with a signed Certification of Market Study Requirements form provided by AHFA in the application package.
+The market study must demonstrate an adequate market for the proposed units and that the proposed units will not adversely impact any existing AHFA projects or create an excessive concentration of multifamily units or housing targeting low-income tenants.
+At the time of application submittal, the market study must be less than six (6) months old and dated at least thirty (30) days before the date of application submittal.
+If the market study does not satisfy AHFA's requirements, the application will terminate (see Section I(C)(3) for more detailed requirements). - 6.)
+A Phase I Environmental Site Assessment.
+The applicant must provide a Phase I Environmental Site Assessment conforming to the American Society for Testing and Materials Practice Standard (ASTM) E-1527-05 or most current ASTM standard in effect six (6) months prior to the application due date.
+The Phase I must be addressed to AHFA, include an environmental lien search, an environmental database search and color photos of the site.
+The Phase I must be less than six (6) months old and dated at least thirty (30) days before the date of application submittal.
+In addition to meeting those standards, the Phase I must include an initial Vapor Encroachment Screen (VES) using Tier 1 "non-invasive" screening pursuant to ASTM E 2600-10 "Standard Guide for Vapor Encroachment Screening on Property Involved in Real Estate Transactions, Section 8", and must assess and adequately explain the impact of any potential Recognized Environmental Condition that can be seen, heard, observed, or identified (within an - ▲ 2014 Low-Income Housing Tax Credit QAP environmental database report) from any off-site location that is within a one-mile radius of the project site.
+The Phase I must also document wetland characteristics (hydrophytic vegetation, hydric soils, and wetland hydrology).
+AHFA will not consider any sites designated a "Superfund Site".